-How the company determines customer satisfaction.
+How the company determines customer satisfaction and dissatisfaction.
 Include:

-- how the company follows up with customers on products, services, and recent transactions to receive prompt and actionable feedback; - (2) a brief description of other customer satisfaction determination processes and measurements used.
+- (1) a brief description of processes, measurements, and data used to determine customer satisfaction and dissatisfaction.
 Describe how the measurements capture actionable information that reflects customers' future business with the company and/or positive referral.
-Indicate significant differences, if any, in methods and/or measurement scales for different customer groups or segments; and - (3) how the company obtains objective and reliable information on customer satisfaction relative to its competitors.
+Indicate significant differences, if any, in methods and/or measurement scales for different customer groups or market segments; - (2) how the company follows up with customers on products, services, and recent transactions to receive prompt and actionable feedback; and - (3) how the company obtains objective and reliable information on customer satisfaction relative to its competitors.